xarantolus/sensibleHub/README.md

 For Android, any music player will probably work.
 I recommend [Music](https://f-droid.org/packages/com.maxfour.music/), it is quite customizable and colorful.

 ### Resources
 This program tries not to need *too much* memory or processing power, but some things are necessary.
 The biggest memory hog is an in-memory cache of 60x60 preview cover images.

 With a library of about 750 songs and a populated cache it needs about 250Mb RAM.

 I personally run it on a Raspberry Pi 4 (4GB version) and it works great.
 Listing pages with all songs are generated in about 300 milliseconds, but due to [InstantClick](http://instantclick.io/) it *feels* a bit faster.

+### Assumptions
+There are several assumptions made so the program will work as expected in most cases.

+- Two songs have the same artist if the artist attribute is not empty and equal (case insensitive) after being put through the `CleanName` function in [`store/album.go`](store/album.go).
+- Two songs are in the same album if that attribute is not empty, the above applies for the artist and the same applies for the album name.
+- A song should have *one* artist, every other performer is mentioned in brackets in the song title, e.g. like `Title (feat.
+Artist2 & Artist3)`.
+If this is not done, the "Featured in" listing of the artists' page might not display all relevant songs.

 ### Browser support
 The website should work in most modern browsers.
 It uses [native image lazy loading](https://caniuse.com/#feat=loading-lazy-attr) which is not yet supported by all browsers, but images will load without it regardless.
 If you use a recent browser version, it will be just a bit snappier.